- 1. Introduction and Overview

 - Prizes of £30 may also be awarded to undergraduates who narrowly miss a First, on the nomination of their Director of Studies or Tutor.
 The prizes in this category will not exceed twelve in any one year and will be awarded by a committee consisting of the Master, the Senior Tutor, and one other Tutor in rotation.

-The number of students affected by the contents of this section is usually no more than one or two a year.
-In some years no-one is affected.
+The number of students affected by the contents of this section is usually no more than one or two a year and is often zero.
 It is, however, necessary to make clear the procedures in the event of academic failure.

 All undergraduates are required to sit an exam at the end of each year.
 These are usually Tripos or Prelim examinations.
 Where no such exam is set, or where a Director of Studies judges it more appropriate, a College exam will be set.
 In order to proceed with your studies at Selwyn the next year, you must achieve the minimum of a Third Class, i.e. to have performed to Honours standard.
 Failure is, therefore, defined as not being included in the class list for Honours in a classed exam, not being approved by the examiners in an unclassed Prelim, or obtaining a mark below Honours standard in any other sort of exam.
 Where the College enters a student for part of a Prelim but not for all papers, the marks on those papers sat will be the ones considered.